Marc Bolan: Death

-On 16 September 1977, Bolan was a passenger in a Mini 1275GT driven by Gloria Jones as they headed home from Mortons club and restaurant in Berkeley Square.
-Both had been drinking wine, and after she crossed a small humpback bridge near Gipsy Lane on Queens Ride, Barnes, southwest London, the car struck a fence post and then a tree.
-Bolan was killed instantly, while Jones suffered a broken arm and broken jaw.
+On 16 September 1977, two weeks before his 30th birthday, Bolan was a passenger in a Mini 1275GT driven by Gloria Jones as they headed home from Morton's Club Restaurant in Berkeley Square, London.
+Both had been drinking alcohol, and after crossing a small humpback bridge near Gipsy Lane on Queens Ride, Barnes, south west London, the car struck a fence post and then a tree.
+Bolan died at the scene.
+Jones was critically injured.

 The car crash site has become a shrine to his memory, where fans leave tributes beside the tree.
 In 2013, the shrine was featured on the BBC Four series Pagans and Pilgrims: Britain's Holiest Places.
 The site, Marc Bolan's Rock Shrine, is owned and maintained by the T. Rex Action Group.

-His funeral service was held on 20 September 1977 at the Golders Green Crematorium in North London, where his ashes were later buried under a rose bush.
-At Bolan's funeral, attended by David Bowie, Rod Stewart, Tony Visconti, and Steve Harley, a swan-shaped floral tribute was displayed outside the service in recognition of his breakthrough hit single "Ride a White Swan".
+His funeral service was held on 20 September 1977 at the Golders Green Crematorium in North London.
+Bolan's ashes were later buried under a rose bush.
+Bolan's funeral was attended by David Bowie, Rod Stewart, Tony Visconti, Steve Harley and Boy George among other musicians.

-There are two plaques dedicated to his memory at the Crematorium.
-The first was placed there in the mid-1990s in white marble and was installed by the Tyrannosaurus Rex Appreciation Society with the help of fans worldwide.
-The second was installed by the official Marc Bolan fan club and fellow fans in September 2002, to commemorate the 25th anniversary of his passing.
-The inscription on the stone, which also bears his image, reads '25 years on – his light of love still shines brightly'.
-Placed beneath the plaque there is an appropriate ceramic figure of a white swan.

 Bolan had arranged a discretionary trust to safeguard his money.
 A small, separate Jersey-based trust fund has allowed his son to receive some income.
 However, the bulk of Bolan's fortune, variously estimated at between £20 and £30 million (approx $38 – $57 million), remains in trust.